What other names is Red Yeast known by?

 The active ingredient in red yeast is the same as the active ingredient in prescription drugs called statins

-used for high cholesterol
+.
+Statins are used for high cholesterol

 .
 That's why red yeast has all the possible side effects, drug interactions, and precautions associated with this type of drug.
 The American Heart Association warns against using red yeast until the results of long-term studies are in.
 You should talk with your healthcare provider if you plan to take red yeast.

 You may have come across a red yeast product called Cholestin, manufactured by Pharmanex.
 It was one of the most widely studied red yeast products.
 Originally, Cholestin contained the same active ingredient found in statin drugs.
 This caused the U.S. Food and Drug Administration (FDA) to call Cholestin an unapproved drug.
 Cholestin was reformulated so that its active ingredient is now something else.